GabeLi69/DrOpPy/README.md

 This project includes setting up a local server and allowing users to store(upload) files in it and retrieve(download) files from it.
 Users can also track/see what they have stored inside the server's storage, and easily remove the files from the server.

-### Setting up the server and accessing the applicationo
+### Setting up the server and accessing the application
 1. Open your CLI
 2. Clone the repo
 3. `cd` into the cloned repo's directory